 Lava sand is crushed scoria, a reddish brown to black volcanic slag.
 It has a texture full of holes.
 Lava sand is the most popular rock material.
 Considered by many to be an excellent source of energy for the soil.
 Lava sand makes soil nutrients more available to plant root.
 It provides aeration and porosity to the soil.
 It helps retain the right amount of moisture in the soil, is durable and resists degradation.

 The sand sized and smaller waste material left from lava gravel manufacturing.
 It is an excellent, highly paramagnetic soil amendment material.
 It can be used in potting soils and bed preparation for all landscaping and food crops.
 Finer textured material would be even better if it was easily available.
 This is one of the most controversial products I recommend.
 All the hard headed organiphobes have to do to see it’s power is - try it!

-Question: Is there a good time to apply lava sand, or can it be spread at any time of the year?
+Q: Is there a good time to apply lava sand, or can it be spread at any time of the year?
 Can it be used on shrubs and flower beds, as well as trees?
 What's the recommended amount to use?
 Is all lava sand the same?
-C.N., Dallas
+C.N., Dallas, TX